cakephp/migrations/docs/en/writing-migrations.rst

 Option     Platform         Description
 ========== ================ ===========
-comment    MySQL, Postgres  set a text comment on the table collation  MySQL, SqlServer the default collation for a table if different than the database. row_format MySQL            set the table row format engine     MySQL            define table engine *(defaults to ``InnoDB``)* collation  MySQL            define table collation *(defaults to ``utf8mb4_unicode_ci``)* signed     MySQL            whether the primary key is ``signed``  *(defaults to ``false``)* limit      MySQL            set the maximum length for the primary key
+comment    MySQL, Postgres  set a text comment on the table collation  MySQL, SqlServer set the table collation *(defaults to database collation)* row_format MySQL            set the table row format engine     MySQL            define table engine *(defaults to ``InnoDB``)* signed     MySQL            whether the primary key is ``signed``  *(defaults to ``false``)* limit      MySQL            set the maximum length for the primary key
 ========== ================ ===========